RediSearch/RediSearch/docs/Configuring.md

 ## GC_POLICY

-The policy for the garbage collector.
+The policy for the garbage collector (GC).
 Supported policies are:

 * **DEFAULT**: the default policy.
 * **FORK**: uses a forked thread for garbage collection (v1.4.1 and above).